dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/_index.md

 Executing this endpoint will result in a list of tables being returned from the connected database.

-### Bitnami Windows Oracle

-Start by downloading the Oracle Instant Client [here](https://www.oracle.com/database/technologies/instant-client/downloads.html).
-Since the Windows Bitnami stack is 64-bit you need to download the 64-bit instant client.

-Upon successful download you can now extract the zip file to your preferred location, such as `C:\instantclient_X_X`.

-Edit the below line in your `php.ini` file (`C:\Bitnami\dreamfactory-x.x.x-x\php\php.ini`) by removing the semicolon before extension.
-If you installed Instant Client 19 at the beginning you will still leave the extension uncommented as 12c.
-This is the only way PHP will recognize the driver.

-	;extension=php_oci8_12c.dll  ; Use with Oracle Database 12c Instant Client

-Now we must make our Windows machine aware of the driver, go to Control Panel->System->Advanced System Settings.

-Click on Environment Variables and under System variables, double click on Path.
-At the end of the Variable value, add the path to the instant client directory.
-Use a semicolon to separate this new entry from the current last entry.

-	;C:\instantclient_X_X

-Restart the system.

-## Troubleshooting Oracle Connections

-DreamFactory uses PHP's [OCI8](https://www.php.net/manual/en/ref.oci8.php) library to connect to and interact with  databases.
-Therefore successful installation of the  client driver and SDK is a crucial part of the process.
-Sometimes it is useful to attempt a connection outside of DreamFactory in order to further isolate the problem.
-One way to do so is by placing the following PHP script on the same server where DreamFactory is installed:

-	<?php
-	    $conn=oci_connect("USERNAME","PASSWORD","HOST/DATABASE");
-		if (!$conn) {
-	        $e = oci_error();
-	        echo 'Could not connect to :';
-	        echo $e['message'];

-	    } else {
-	        echo 'Successfully connected to ';
-	    }

-	oci_close($conn);
-	?>

-Replace the `USERNAME`, `PASSWORD`, and `HOST/DATABASE` placeholders with your credentials, name the script `.php` or similar, and place it in the `public` directory of your DreamFactory installation.
-Then open a browser and navigate to `https://YOUR_DOMAIN/.php`.
-If the connection is successful you'll see a corresponding message; otherwise you should see some additional details pertaining to the nature of the error.

 ---

 ## Configuring Firebird for DreamFactory